Environment

 Construction in European shipyards

 Even while the ships are being built, the use of resources is limited.
-We exclusively travel on new ships which are built in European shipyards, or which have been extensively modernized.
+We exclusively travel on new or relatively new ships which are built in European shipyards, or which have been extensively modernized.
 We completely meet, and even surpass, environmental guidelines and water protection regulations such as the Rhine Vessel Inspection Regulation.